-Having expressed our existential shock and pain, we know that G-d will accept our desire to renew ourselves and our relationship with Him. - Rabbi Moshe Yaakov Wisnefsky
+Having expressed our existential shock and pain, we know that G-d will accept our desire to renew ourselves and our relationship with Him.
+(Sefer HaMa'amarim 5698, pp. 15-16; Sefer HaMa'amarim 5702, p.
+5) - Rabbi Moshe Yaakov Wisnefsky